robertsmieja/MemeusMachinus/README.md

-# Stickbot
+# MemeusMachinus
-The Official Bot for the [CustomGCC Discord Server](https://discord.customg.cc), providing basic quality of life improvements to the server.
+The Official Bot for [NFreak's Stream Discord Server](https://discord.nfreak.tv), providing basic quality of life improvements to the server.

-Based off of Gifkin, the Icons: Combat Arena discord bot, and the successor to Zhubot, the previous CGCC bot which died in a tragic lightning strike.
+Based off of StickBot, the CustomGCC Discord bot, which itself is a fork of Gifkin, the Icons: Combat Arena discord bot.

 ## How does it work?
-Stickbot is a Discord Bot powered by [discord.js](https://discord.js.org/).
-The Bot is being regularly maintained and updated to meet the needs of the growing CGCC community, and supports things like automatic role distribution, removal of messages with harmful content, server usage information, and more.
+MemeusMachinus is a Discord Bot powered by [discord.js](https://discord.js.org/).
+The Bot is being regularly maintained and updated to meet the needs of the growing community, and supports things like automatic role distribution, removal of messages with harmful content, server usage information, and more.
 If you have suggestions for what the bot should do, let the Mod team know!

 ## Features
 * Server info (Can tell you how many members have joined the server, and how many are online)